 A decline in oestrogen also means that skin, including the scalp, gets thinner as collagen is lost.
 While collagen is not involved in hair fibre, it does affect the follicle and hair growth.

 "Think of the hair follicle as a tree planted in the dermis," says Professor Thornton.
 "If it's not being fed properly it won't thrive so well.
 Evidence suggests that scalp skin ageing and hair follicle ageing go hand-in-hand, so what's good for skin is good for your hair, too."

-"The human scalp contains approximately 100,000 hair follicles, 90 per cent of which are in the growth phase known as the anagen phase," explains hair dermatologist Dr Nekma Meah, secretary of the British Hair and Nail Society (BHNS, bhns.org.uk).
-"Normally, we shed between 100 and 150 hairs from our scalp every day, the telogen phase."
+"The human scalp contains approximately 100,000 hair follicles, 90 per cent of which are in the growth - or anagen - phase," explains hair dermatologist Dr Nekma Meah, secretary of the British Hair and Nail Society (BHNS, bhns.org.uk).
+"Normally, we shed between 100 and 150 hairs from our scalp every day - the telogen phase."

 This often goes unnoticed, but hormone changes during the menopausal years can affect this process and the amount of time hair spends in the growth phase decreases from a few years to only a few months, while the length of the telogen phase (time during which hair falls out) increases.

 "Proteins, essential fatty acids, vitamins and minerals are key constituents of hair and are needed for healthy growth," explains Dr Meah.
 "Deficiencies in these can lead to changes in hair colour, hair loss and fragility.

 "The role of micronutrients, such as vitamins and minerals (vitamin A, C, D, E, iron, selenium, biotin and zinc), have been investigated, and we know people who are deficient in iron or vitamin D may experience acute hair loss, a condition known as telogen effluvium.